 Be careful with caffeine and other diuretics as these do not count toward your water intake and will pull water out of your cells.
 Increase water by 50-100% for each cup of caffeinated beverages you drink.
 Though conversely Deanna Minnich’s research showed a small amount of coffee can improve hydration if it has less caffeine than 3 mg/kg body weight.

 Herbal teas, while not caffeinated will slow down absorption because your body has to separate the water from the herbs.
 Plain water will be better absorbed with a little salt and/or lemon.
 Drink most of your daily water requirements plain with a pinch of salt (or lemon).
-I only count 2 8 oz cups of herbal teas toward my water intake, if I drink more than that I don’t count it toward my water intake.

 When you are adequately hydrated and water is moving through your aquaporin channels it relaxes your tissues and engages your cognitive abilities.
 When we have enough fluid in the tissues of your body it signals our brain to be alert enhancing cognitive abilities.
 And it also enhances physical abilities.